What Is The Purpose Of Bible Memorization?

 Bible memorization does not always have to be a word for word, but rather, what I am referring to is the ability to take what the Bible says and puts it into your words to personally apply it to your life, and to the lives of others without altering the meaning. (to paraphrase)

 This style, however, does not always work well when sharing what you know about the Bible with someone new in their faith.
 In that case, it is often best to ask the person whom you are talking with if they could wait until you could tell them specifically what they need to know the next time you both talk.
-That is assuming they believe in the Bible as being the word of God it would only be logical to want to practice Bible memorization.
+That is assuming they believe in the Bible as being the word of God it would only be logical to want to put His word in your heart.

 A Special Link for Extra Encouragement